 Copyright © 2001-2013, Nick Anthony Fiorenza, All Rights Reserved

-In this section: Learn about our new Solar Cycle #24; our last Solar Cycle #23; about Solar Cycles in general, about our changing interstellar environment; and about the effects of Solar Flares for humans and human consciousness.
+In this section: Learn about Predictions for our next Solar Cycle #25, our current Solar Cycle #24 (2013); our last Solar Cycle #23; about Solar Cycles in general, about our changing interstellar environment; and about the effects of Solar Flares for humans and human consciousness.

-"The current prediction for Sunspot Cycle 24 gives a smoothed sunspot number maximum of about 66 in the Fall of 2013.
-The smoothed sunspot number has already reached 67 (in February 2012)due to the strong peak in late 2011 so the official maximum will be at least this high and this late.
+"The current prediction for Sunspot Cycle 24 gives a smoothed sunspot number maximum of about 65 in the Summer of 2013.
+The smoothed sunspot number has already reached 67 (in February 2012) due to the strong peak in late 2011 so the official maximum will be at least this high.
+The smoothed sunspot number has been flat over the last four months.
 We are currently over four years into Cycle 24.
 The current predicted and observed size makes this the smallest sunspot cycle since Cycle 14 which had a maximum of 64.2 in February of 1906...."

 NASA Solar Physics / Marshall Space Flight Center